Federal Financial Aid Programs

 TYPES OF GRANTS AVAILABLE

 Cal Grant A – provides grant funds to help pay for tuition/fees at qualifying institutions offering baccalaureate degree programs.
 If you receive a Cal Grant A but choose to attend a CA community college first, your award will be held in reserve for up to three years until you transfer to a four-year college.
+Students accepted into the Dental Hygiene Bachelors Degree Program are eligible to receive this grant at West Los Angeles College.

 Cal Grant B – provides subsistence payments for new recipients in the amount of $1,473 for a full-time, full year award.
 Payments are reduced accordingly for three-quarter and half-time enrollment for each payment period.
 Cal Grant B recipients who transfer to a tuition/fee charging school after completing one or two years at a community college may have their grant increased to include tuition and fees as well as subsistence.